SAP-samples/teched2022-DA261/exercises/hana_cloud_central/ex2/README.md

     ![](./images/13.png)
     </kbd>

-12. If using a non-trial account, on the Cloud Central overview page, you'll see a status CREATING next to the instance you just provisioned.
+12. If using a non-trial account, on the SAP HANA Cloud Central overview page, you'll see a status CREATING next to the instance you just provisioned.
     <kbd>
     ![](./images/14.png)
     </kbd>